open-quantum-safe/oqs-provider/README.md

 Therefore some functionalities documented above are only supported with specific OpenSSL versions:

-## 3.0
+## 3.0/3.1

-In this version, CMS functionality implemented in providers is not
+In these versions, CMS functionality implemented in providers is not
 supported: The resolution of https://github.com/openssl/openssl/issues/17717 has not been not getting back-ported to OpenSSL3.0.

 Also not supported in this version are provider-based signature algorithms used during TLS operations as documented in https://github.com/openssl/openssl/issues/10512.

-## 3.1

-Not supported in this version are provider-based signature algorithms used during TLS operations as documented in https://github.com/openssl/openssl/issues/10512.

 ## 3.2-dev

-Same as 3.1.
-If https://github.com/openssl/openssl/pull/19312 lands TLS1.3 signature
+If https://github.com/openssl/openssl/pull/19312 lands, TLS1.3 signature
 algorithms will work, but algorithms with overly long signatures still fail due to specific message size limitations built into OpenSSL and/or the TLS specifications.